-In 2015 we detected the first atypical case of BSE in Norway.
-No classical BSE case has ever been detected, including in the new 6,927 tests of 2016.
+In 2015, the first atypical case of BSE was detected in Norway.
+No case of classical BSE has ever been detected including the new 6,327 tests of 2018.
 It is considered highly probable with increasing certainty that the Norwegian cattle population never has been infected with classical BSE-agent due to few imports to Norway of cattle and products potentially infected with the BSE-agent, limited use of meat and bone meal in concentrates intended for ruminants, and the use of high temperature and pressure in the domestic production of meat and bone meal (1).
-This is supported by a quantitative risk assessment for BSE in Norway (2) and by the compiled results from the surveillance programme for BSE in the years 2001 to 2016.
+This is supported by a quantitative risk assessment for BSE in Norway (2) and by the compiled results from the surveillance programme for BSE in the years 2001 to 2018.